-Tidbits of Assam’s history such as the Battle of Saraighat and Yandabo Treaty, students agitation unto ULFA insurgency weave a delicate backdrop for the story.
+Tidbits of Assam’s history such as the Battle of Saraighat and the Yandabo Treaty, and students’ agitation against the ULFA insurgency weave a delicate backdrop for the story.

-The ‘othering’ based on race, religion, gender, region or any distinguishable trait causing an insider-outsider dynamics within home and nation is deftly handled.
-Usha’s patriarchal mindset, Alex’s mother alienating Rukmini, the AASU agitation that led to Assam accords all stem from it.
+The ‘othering’ based on race, religion, gender, region or any distinguishable trait causing insider-outsider dynamics within home and nation is deftly handled.
+Usha’s patriarchal mindset, Alex’s mother alienating Rukmini, and the AASU agitation that led to the Assam accord all stem from it.

-For those who have read the author’s Rebirth, it is hard to turn a blind eye to few similarities.
-Both Rukmini and Kaberi of Rebirth are meek and highly submissive, this shown as a root cause for the problems they face.
-Both move to Bangalore from Guwahati post marriage and are deserted by their respective husbands for the sake of another woman.
+For those who have read the author’s Rebirth, it is hard to turn a blind eye to a few similarities.
+Both Rukmini and Kaberi of Rebirth are meek and highly submissive, this is shown as a root cause of the problems they face.
+Both move to Bangalore from Guwahati post-marriage and are deserted by their respective husbands for the sake of another woman.